 1. Reduced Restriction

 Your engine needs to breathe, from the point where air enters the fuel system through the manifold, valves and combustion chambers, all the way to where the exhaust leaves the tailpipe.
-A free-breathing exhaust means less restriction and back pressure, which (in many cases, at least) can enhance horsepower and torque, throttle response and acceleration.
+A free-breathing exhaust means less restriction and back pressure, which (in many cases, at least) can enhance horsepower, torque, throttle response and acceleration.
 After all, back in the 60s and 70s, a set of cherry bombs or glass-packs was an easy bolt-on way to squeeze some more horsepower out of your ride.

 2. Performance Catalytic Converter